-You can get them from nuts, beans, walnuts, or green vegetables, too.
+You can get antioxidants from nuts, beans, walnuts, or green vegetables, too.

-If this one leaves a bad taste in your mouth, almost any leafy green will do — kale, cabbage, chard.
-The key is the magnesium, which may help you feel calmer.
+If this one leaves a bad taste in your mouth, almost any leafy green will do like kale, cabbage or chard.
+The key is the magnesium they contain, which may help you feel calmer.

 Make sure you get enough of that mineral to help keep things in check.

-This is a complex carbohydrate and goo because it gets into your system slowly and gives you a steady flow of energy that can help keep you on an even keel.
+This is a complex carbohydrate and good because it gets into your system slowly and gives you a steady flow of energy that can help keep you on an even keel.